Living With An Addict

 Don’t Ignore the Issue

-It is easy to brush off the problem or talk yourself into thinking the situation isn’t that bad.
-This can be dangerous and can lead to the addict’s problems getting worse.
+While your intentions may be good, this kind of behavior can be dangerous and further contribute to the addict’s problems.
 Don’t wait until your loved one or roommate has hit rock bottom to finally accept that there is a problem.
 It can be harder to get help when matters reach this level.

 Educate Yourself